cmrgvu/cmrgvu.github.io/_pages/workshop.md

 <strong> Upcoming Two-Day Workshop on Responsible Regulation: Regulatory Impact Assessments and Public Consultations | May 08-09, 2026 | Vidyashilp University, Bengaluru </strong><br>
 <br>
 <p style="text-align: justify;">
-On __May 08 - 09, 2026__, CMRG is organising a two-day workshop on __Responsible Regulation: Regulatory Impact Assessments and Public Consultations__.This workshop focuses on building capacity within the regulatory ecosystem to design and implement effective, evidence-based and responsible regulations.
+On <b>May 08 - 09, 2026</b>, CMRG is organising a two-day workshop on <b>Responsible Regulation: Regulatory Impact Assessments and Public Consultations</b>.
+This workshop focuses on building capacity within the regulatory ecosystem to design and implement effective, evidence-based and responsible regulations.
 It will cover key aspects  of Regulatory Impact Assessments (RIAs), including cost-benefit and multi-criteria analysis, as well as the role of structured and inclusive public consultations in strengthening regulatory decision-making.
 </p>
 <p style="text-align: justify;">
 The programme is designed for government officials, regulatory professionals, legal and policy experts, industry representatives, and researchers engaged in regulatory processes.
 It brings together leading practitioners and experts to discuss both conceptual frameworks and practical approaches to responsible regulation.
 This workshop shall be held at Vidyashilp University, Bengaluru.
 </p>
 <p style="text-align: justify;">
-<ins>Fee</ins>: INR 5000 + GST (excludes accommodation and travel)
+<ins><b>Fee</b></ins>: INR 5000 + GST (excludes accommodation and travel)
 <br>
 <br>
-__Registration form__: https://forms.gle/moeAw1iT9u7Q3etP9 - ** Payment link shall be shared upon registration
+<b>Registration form</b>: https://forms.gle/moeAw1iT9u7Q3etP9 | Payment link shall be shared upon registration
 <br>
 <br>
 For any queries, please email cmrg@vidyashilp.edu.in.